 Thanks to a host of smart features, a modern POS can help you improve everything from the customer experience to the bottom line.
-According to early data from TouchBistro’s 2020 State of Restaurants Report (which will be released shortly), today’s restaurant owners use POS reports most often to make decisions about menu pricing, scheduling, menu design, and more.
+According to data from TouchBistro’s 2020 State of Restaurants Report, today’s restaurant owners use POS reports most often to make decisions about menu pricing, scheduling, menu design, and more.
 That’s a lot riding on one system.

 With such a big decision on the table, you’ve got to cover all your bases before making a POS purchase.
 Remember, you’re not the only one who will be using the restaurant POS, so you need to make sure that the system you choose covers the needs of all the individuals (the stakeholders) involved in your restaurant – from the owner to the chef.

 But here’s the tricky part.
 Too many opinions on a new POS is like having too many cooks in the kitchen – things can quickly get out of hand.
 That’s why it’s important to narrow down who should weigh in on your POS purchase and what their wish list entails.

 To help you navigate the challenges of a new POS purchase, we’ll dive into the question of who should be in the room for the decision, including:

 Already started the POS buying process?
 Download our Ultimate POS Decision Checklist.

 Today’s POS systems do a lot more than simply process orders and sales.
 Modern POS systems often serve as end-to-end restaurant management tools that handle everything from inventory management to reporting and analytics.
 These systems are designed to save you time, and streamline and simplify all aspects of restaurant management – something that’s particularly important for multi-location restaurant groups.